Skew product Smale endomorphisms over countable shifts of finite type: Bowen's Formula

-We keep the setting of Sections ~\ref{CSPSE} and Section~\ref{VL}, so $T:\hat Y\to \hat Y$ is a conformal skew product Smale endomorphism, i.e. one satisfying conditions (a)--(g) of Section~\ref{CSPSE}.
-Furthermore we do however emphasize that in the present section Condition (h), i.e. the Uniform geometry Condition, is now needed and it is assumed.
+We keep the setting of Sections ~\ref{CSPSE} and Section~\ref{VL}, so $T:\hat Y\to \hat Y$ is a conformal skew product Smale endomorphism, i.e. satisfies conditions (a)--(g) of Section~\ref{CSPSE}.
+We however emphasize that in Section \ref{bowen}, Condition (h) i.e. the Uniform Geometry Condition, is assumed.